-Decisions issued by both the civil and the criminal lower courts are subject to appeal before the Supreme Court of Cyprus.
-An appeal against an interlocutory decision must be filed within 14 days of that decision.
+Decisions issued by courts of first instance are subject to appeal to the Supreme Court of Cyprus.
+An appeal against an interlocutory decision must be filed within 14 days of the decision.
 Case precedent allows that only interlocutory judgments that have an imminent effect on the rights of the parties may be appealed.